FREE Online HR Courses - for credit, there is a one-time, $49.00 exam fee

 Before establishing or adjusting a wage structure, Human Resources Management must consider your organization's internal and external labor market.
 Doing so will allow them to make decisions about average job salaries that take into account: labor costs, employee productivity, employee retention, salary comparisons to competitors, cost-of-living comparisons, labor unions, and more.
 This pay-theory course reviews all the internal and external factors you must allow for when making wage determinations.

 This course will teach you how to perform job analysis from the ground up.
-The result of this work will be written job descriptions that are used for many personnel tasks, including job evaluation, hiring, and setting salaries.
+The result of this work will be written job descriptions that are used for many HR tasks, including job evaluation, hiring, and setting salaries.
 You will learn how job analysis questionnaires, such as the PAQ job analysis questionnaire, can be used to update your organization’s job documentation for legal compliance with FLSA new overtime laws, the Americans with Disabilities Act (ADA), and comparable worth legislation.

 This course focuses on the development of a single competitive salary structure for a single labor market, with the goal of allowing a company to achieve competitive salary levels with a comparison competitive group of companies.
 It shows you how to create this structure using all jobs within the organization or only benchmark jobs.
 Then it explains how to audit and maintain this structure over time.